-In this space we’ll feature articles, some of which have appeared in French, in Victoire magazine.
+In this space we’ll feature articles, some of which have appeared in French, in Victoire magazine and others.

 The newest one: